Understanding Data Types and Constraints

 Why is

-A) Departments can be deleted
+A) Categories can be deleted

 C) Foreign keys cannot be required